finos/FDC3/docs/context/spec.md

 #### Avoid union types / composition of primitive types

 Both Typescript and JSON Schema allow for a type of polymorphism in types and interfaces that is hard to represent in other languages: allowing the type of a variable to be a ['union'](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) of other, unrelated types.
-E.g.: in typescript
+E.g.: in TypeScript

 ```ts
 type Example = SomeOtherType | YetAnotherType;